basmoura/nvim/README.md

 after clone the repo, please run `nvim` to open NeoVim then type `:PlugInstall` to install the plugins

+### setup dev-icons

+first you need to install a [Nerd Font](https://www.nerdfonts.com/#home).
+I'm using FiraCode, but you use any you prefer.

+After install the font I just needed to change the font at iTerm2

 ### GUI suggestion
 https://github.com/qvacua/vimr (best for MacOS) https://github.com/daa84/neovim-gtk (best for Linux distros)